mpodder/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 Appropriately labels the data set with descriptive activity names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-R script called run_analysis.R has been created to address the following task.
+R script called run_analysis.R has been created to address the above 5 tasks.

 Task-1: Merges the training and the test sets to create one data set.